KEY TAKEAWAYS

 How Many Peanuts Can My Dog Have?

-The amount of peanuts that can safely be fed to your dog varies depending on their size and weight, as well as the amount of other food they already consume each day.
-It is best to consult with your vet before feeding peanuts to determine how much they can eat without any problems.
+Choosing the right amount of peanuts to feed your pup can seem tricky.
+However, with a little help from their vet, you’ll be able to give them just enough for wholesome treats and snacks without any worries.
 A general rule says that a dog should not consume more than three or four peanuts a day, but we actually recommend to stick to the dosage of a few peanuts per week!

 Xylitol and Peanuts